robvanderleek/create-issue-branch/README.md

             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+*The latest GitHub Marketplace release is not always up-to-date (due to [this](https://github.community/t/automatically-publish-action-to-marketplace-on-release/17978)).
+To have access to all features please use version `@master`*

 ### GitHub Action output variable

 The GitHub Action has one output variable: `branchName`, which contains the name of the branch that was created.
 You can use this output in downstream actions.
 For a trivial example see [this workflow](https://github.com/robvanderleek/robvanderleek.github.io/blob/2af5f90d94d81e942382892a6b6149467184b38b/.github/workflows/issue-branch.yml).